 In addition, we offer free monthly proctored practice exams at our test center in Falls Church at Longfellow Middle School so students can practice the exam under those higher pressure conditions.

-For materials we use a combination of artificial intelligence driven math programs, original proprietary workbooks, and copies of official SAT/ACT exams.
-All materials are include in the program cost.
+For materials, we use a combination of artificial intelligence-driven math programs, original proprietary workbooks, and copies of official SAT/ACT exams.
+All materials are included in the program cost.

 Our process is based on three pillars: content, approach, and recognition.

-Content: The SAT and ACT students on 4 full years of Math Curricula and an essential set of foundational grammar skills.
+Content: The SAT and ACT test students on four full years of math curricula and an essential set of foundational grammar skills.
 This material must be reviewed, weaknesses discovered and explored, and new rules taught just as if in class.

 Approach: We teach a different process for each test subject, built to match the cognitive challenges of that subject.
 Like DNA, the tests have patterns, and our approach lines up with those patterns to reduce errors on straightforward questions and improve accuracy on harder ones.
 For example, the more information our brains process, the less detail they notice.
 So, for some subjects, where the devil is in the details, students must be forced through repeated process steps to break down information.